 This is our family worship time.
 It is quite common to have three generations worshiping together.
-Others come by themselves are made to feel part of the family.
-Sometimes families use the loft so the children can move around and do activities during worship.
-They quickly come down to join the other children both for the Children’s talk and to play instruments during the final song.
-After the Children’s talk they all head over to the Hall for Children’s Church.
+Others come by themselves and are made to feel part of the family.
+Children can use the area at the back of the church to move around and do activities during worship.
+They can easily then join the other children both for the Children’s talk and to play instruments during the final song.
+After the Children’s talk, they either head over to the Hall for Children’s Church or, if they are younger, go up to the loft for Godly Play – Godly Play is a Montessori method of telling Bible stories, using parables, sacred stories and liturgical lessons about religious traditions using simple materials.

 In the School holidays the children stay in Church and we stretch the boundaries of our worship style to include the children even more than usual.
 This includes things like families and small groups preparing prayers and lighting a candle as they share the prayer with the congregation.
 Or it may be that the children gather around the Altar for the Eucharistic prayer.